ManasMakde/SpriteSheetMaker/README.md

 **_Why is my sprite empty / not showing any objects?_**
 1. Make sure you've added the desired objects to `Objects to Capture`
 2. Make sure `Pixels Per Meter` isn't 0 or too small
-3. Make sure you've added lights
-4. Make sure if `Auto Camera` is unchecked your own camera is setup properly
+3. Make sure if `To Auto Capture` is unchecked your own camera is setup properly
+4. Make sure `Pixelation Amount` isn't too much
+5. Make sure `Min Alpha` & `Alpha step` aren't exceeding 1.0
+6. Make sure you've added lights
-5. Try rendering on your own before using this addon to see if the issue persists
+7. Try rendering on your own before using this addon to see if the issue persists

 <br/>